 The Disconnected Voice: Listening Beyond Words in a Digital World

 I had a conversation recently with a young woman—she worked in employee satisfaction at a library.
 Intelligent, courteous, doing her job well.
 But as we spoke, I couldn’t help noticing something in her voice.
-It was faint at first, but familiar: a kind of emotional flatness, a subtle sense of impatience or discomfort.
+It was like a kind of emotional flatness, a subtle feeling of impatience or discomfort.

 It wasn’t about what she said.
 It was in the tone.